goblin-mind/promise-ladder/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to our [Contributing Guide](CONTRIBUTING.md) for information on the contribution process and code of conduct.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License]